 Pros:

-- Easy to use with LED controls, timer, washable filter, child lock, and smooth-rolling wheels.
+- LED controls, timer, washable filter, child lock, and wheels improve usability.

 Cons:

-- The 1.45-gallon tank may require regular emptying if continuous drainage isn’t used.
+- The 1.45-gallon tank may need regular emptying if you do not use hose or pump drainage.

 KeepGlad Dehumidifier for Home with Humidity Display